 - Fresh strawberries to top your mini strawberry tarts.

 Instead of traditional pie crust or pastry crust, these mini tart shells are made from sugar cookie dough, thus, are less fragile.

 My Williams-Sonoma Mini Tart Baking is my go-to when making mini-tarts.
 Sadly, they no longer carry these little tart pans.
 I’m confounded…this is such a handy little set!
 However, this little tool paired with a mini-tart or cupcake pan would work just fine.

 You can bake these tartlet shells days in advance and refrigerate or freeze them until you need them.

 I swing back and forth between adding dry beans as weights with this tart dough.
 Most of the time, I don’t feel I need to add the beans; but the dough will puff up while baking every once in a while.
 So, if you want to be on the safe side, then add some dry beans to the tarts before you pop them in the oven.

 My fresh strawberry curd recipe is perfect for these strawberry tartlets.
-Strawberry powder makes the curd taste even fresher and more strawberry-ish.
+Traditional curds are made from fruit puree, lemon juice, egg yolks, and sugar.
+In my recipe, strawberry powder makes the curd taste even fresher and more strawberry-ish.